mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 43:28

-And then, still Emperor Wu doesn’t understand, so Emperor Wu says, “Who is facing me?”
-If the essence of the truth in Buddhism is nothing or empty, or nothing holy, completely beyond holiness, or the ordinary person...  who are you, standing in front of me?
+And then, still Emperor Wu doesn’t understand, so [he asks], “Who is facing me?”

+If the essence of the truth in this sense is nothing, or empty, or nothing holy, completely beyond holiness, or the ordinary person *[unintelligible]* – *who* are you, standing in front of me?

 The note says, “Wu is filled with embarrassment, forcing himself to be astute.
 As it turns out, he gropes without finding.”
-According to the Emperor’s feeling, maybe he tried to be astute.
-I have, because he believed, he trust in himself; he had studied for long, Buddhism.
-And building the temples, educating the monks, that’s why he’s proud of himself, so much.
-Still, he is continuing acting.
-Try to be smart.
+According to the Emperor’s feeling, maybe he tried to be astute ... because he trusts in himself.
+He has studied Buddhism [for a long time], and building the temples, educating the monks; that’s why he’s proud of himself, so much.
+Still, he is continuing acting, trying to be smart.

+##### 44:44

 So, he says, “Who is facing me?”
 Bodhidharma replied, “I don’t know.”

 The note says, “Bah!
-His second reply isn’t worth half a cent.” [laughter] Who is facing?
+His second reply isn’t worth half a cent.” *[laughter]*

+Who is facing?
 Bodhidharma says, “I don’t know.”
-And, “the emperor didn’t understand,” after this.
+And after this [it says], “The emperor didn’t understand.”
 He didn’t understand.
-The note says, Engo Zen Master says, “Too bad!
+Engo Zen Master says, “Too bad!
 Still, he’s gotten somewhere.”

-Uh, too bad.
-Anyway, too bad. [laughter]
+Ah, too bad.
+Anyway, too bad. *[laughter]*

-After this Bodhidharma crossed the Yangtse River and came to the kingdom of Wei.
+"After this Bodhidharma crossed the Yangtse River and came to the kingdom of Wei."

+##### 45:55

-Later the Emperor brought this up to Master Chih and asked him about it.
+"Later the Emperor brought this up to Master Chih and asked him about it."
+Still he didn’t understand, so he brought up this question again to another Zen Master.

-But still he didn’t understand, so he brought up this question again to another Zen Master.
-The Engo Zen Master says, “Oh, poor man.
-He thinks about an old debt.” [chuckles] This comment is not very pretty. [laughter] Well, if you don’t understand, you want to bring up the same question, and ask somebody.
-But he says, it is not useful(?)
-It looks like to remember old debt.
+The Engo Zen Master [note] says, “Oh, poor man.
+He thinks about an old debt.” *[he chuckles]* This commentary note is very pithy! *[laughter]*

+Well, if you don’t understand, you want to bring up the same question, and ask somebody.
+But he says, it is not useful; it looks like to remember [an] old debt.

 So, “Oh poor man.
 He thinks about an old debt.
 The bystander has eyes.”
-The Zen master knows pretty well that he is just bystander, but he knows pretty well, he knows pretty well.
-Then:
+The Zen master knows pretty well that he is just a bystander – but he knows pretty well.

+##### 47:06

-Master Chih asked, “Does your majesty know who this man is?”
-The Emperor said, “I don’t know.”
+Then, "Master Chih asked, 'Does your majesty know who this man is?'
+The Emperor said, 'I don’t know.'" *[he laughs]*

-[laughs] So this “I don’t know” seems to be the same answer Bodhidharma did, “I don’t know,” when he was asked by Emperor Wu who you are, standing in front of me; he says, “I don’t know.”
-But his “I don’t know” is completely different from “I don’t know” Emperor Wu said.
-His “I don’t know” is completely “I don’t know.”
-[Louder laughter] (Perhaps worth noting, that part wasn’t a joke.)
-So Bodhidharma’s “I don’t know” is completely beyond “I don’t know,” I know.
+So this “I don’t know” seems to be the same answer Bodhidharma gave, “I don’t know,” when he was asked by Emperor Wu, "Who are you, standing in front of me?"
+He said, “I don’t know.”
+But [Bodhidharma's] “I don’t know” is completely different from [the] “I don’t know” Emperor Wu said.
+His “I don’t know” is completely “I don’t know.” *[laughter]*  So Bodhidharma’s “I don’t know” is completely beyond “I don’t know" or "I know".
 This is Bodhidharma’s way.

 ##### 47:52